Harnessing the Confluence of Design Innovations and Technology to Medicine

 - Completed applications will be screened and only selected applicants will be invited for interviews.

-- To be offered a place in “SUTD-Duke-NUS Special Track”, applicants will first need to be accepted into their undergraduate programme and also be offered conditional admission into the Doctor of Medicine (MD) programme at Duke-NUS.
+- To be offered a place in “SUTD-Duke-NUS Special Track”, applicants will first need to be accepted into an undergraduate programme and also be offered conditional admission into the Doctor of Medicine (MD) programme at Duke-NUS.

 Students are expected to maintain a stipulated academic performance and fulfil conditions stated in the conditional offer for successful admission into the Doctor of Medicine (MD) programme upon their graduation.
 A general overview of the final acceptance criteria is illustrated below.